Asbestos – What Our Tenants Need To Know

 HSE have published a detailed guide on their website to take Dutyholders through the process of understanding their duties in managing asbestos, as defined in “Regulation 4 of the Control of Asbestos Regulations 2012”.
 We strongly recommend that all our Tenants read through this guide in order to understand exactly what is required of them when managing asbestos on their premises.

 We also recommend that all our Tenants read through this brief guide by HSE on “How to manage Asbestos in buildings”.
-It is a handy abbreviated document that one can print off and keep a copy of with their yearly inspection notes as a quick reference guide to what is required of them.
+It is a handy abbreviated document that one can print off and keep with their yearly inspection notes as a quick reference guide to what is required of them.

 HSE also provide a brief eight step guide to a Dutyholder’s responsibility with regard to managing asbestos on their premises (see here).
 Again, we recommend that all our Tenants read through this to review their responsibilities as a Dutyholder.